Pyrrha-Foundation/pyrrha-coin/doc/op_merkleroot.md

 If the proof contains invalid commands, the script fails (REQ13).
 All undefined option bits MUST be 0, or the script fails (REQ14).
+If the size of the selected leaf and node hash algorithms differ, the script fails (REQ15).

 ## External Verifiable Databases